-2.26 Parties may negotiate transactions directly or via a voice-broker subject to those transactions being submitted ("given up") to and registered by a CCP.
+Parties may negotiate transactions directly or via a voice-broker subject to those 2.26 transactions being submitted ("given up") to and registered by a CCP.
 In other words, the parties do not intend to contract with each other but only with the CCP.
 Thus, the party negotiating to sell collateral intends to sell only to the CCP and the party negotiating to buy that collateral intends to buy only from the CCP.
 In such transactions, it is best practice for the negotiating parties to explicitly agree that they both intend to contract only with the CCP and that no contract will be formed should the transaction not be registered by the CCP, that is, should the CCP refuse or fail (for any reason) to irrevocably agree to become the buyer to the seller and the seller to the buyer on the terms agreed between the original seller and buyer.
-It is best practice for the parties negotiating the transactions which they intend to be contingent upon acceptance by a CCP to document that intention in Annex I of their GMRA or, if that is not practicable, in Confirmations (whether under the GMRA, if one is in place between the parties, or under another arrangement).
+It is best practice for the parties negotiating the transactions which they intend to be contingent upon acceptance by a CCP to confirm that intention.
+However, such a confirmation would not be under any GMRA or master repurchase agreement between the parties, as the creation of the repo will be governed by the CCP rulebook.